NoahBres/LearnRoadRunner/docs/drive-velocity-pid-tuning.md

   <VeloPIDTuning-TuningSimulator class="m-4" graphHeight="30rem" />
 </ClientOnly>

 Play around with the gains to see how each one affects the graph!
-This graph is very similar to what you will be doing while actually tuning the bot so having an understanding of how the process will go.
+Try and tune this simple example.
+This graph is very similar to what you will be doing while actually tuning the bot so having an understanding of how the process will go will be beneficial.

-Tip: Press enter in the text input for your new gain to take effect.
+Tip: Press enter in the text input for your new gain to take effect (just like FTC-Dashboard!).

 ::: tip
 Here are two good videos explaining what each gain in a PID controller does if you are interested.
 Highly recommend watching these as an intuitive understanding of each gain will make tuning much easier.